Deputies look for couple who abandon children on island at Lake Hartwell - NewsBreak

 Deputies look for couple who abandon children on island at Lake Hartwell

-ANDERSON COUNTY, South Carolina (WSPA) – Deputies are looking for a couple who abandoned three children on an island on Lake Hartwell Monday afternoon.
+ANDERSON COUNTY, S.C.
+(WSPA) – Deputies are looking for a couple who abandoned three children on an island on Lake Hartwell Monday afternoon.

 According to the Anderson County Sheriff’s Office, deputies responded to Lake Hartwell at 3:45 p.m. after three children between the ages of 12 and 15 were located stranded on an island by a passing boater.